diegomdv/dmdv.me/site/content/post/hotel-ecommerce-teams-are-lazy.md

 +++
-# Hotel eCommerce teams are lazy!
-But don’t blame them
 If there is something consistent in every hotel I work with is how much time the eCommerce team devotes to OTAs compared to its own channels.-

 I tell them they are lazy, which makes them hate me... for a little while... but it also makes them think when I expose why I say that.-